nerai/CMenu/README.md

 CMenu offers:

 * very simple and short creation of menus
-* effortless command detection, including automatic abbreviations and partial matching
 * flexible inner commands and even nested menus
-* integrated useful help which also works in command tree branches
 * a library of example commands, including a conditional operator and a macro recorder
 * comprehensive, documented code in case you want to dig into the details

+Users will also be delighted by:

+* effortless command detection, including automatic abbreviations and partial matching
+* intelligent corrections for mistyped commands
+* integrated useful help which also works in command tree branches